 FREQUENTLY ASKED QUESTIONS

-Find answers and general information quickly about the Club Management Programme.
+Find answers and general information quickly about the ECA CMP.

-Find answers and general information quickly about the Club Management Programme.
+Find answers and general information quickly about the ECA CMP.

 The CMP was created following the success of the ECA Club Management Guide and the request from clubs to organise intensive sessions for their staff on specific matters with more instruction, exchange and smaller-scale groups for optimal results of interaction.
 Moreover, it was important for ECA to provide clubs a dynamic platform in which they can continue their development within all areas of club management.
 The CMP helps to put the ideas and topics raised in the CMG into an interactive, challenging and practical working environment.